sjurajpuchky/find-keyword-golden-ratio-kgr-to-optimize-pages-for-search-engines-helps-you-top10-google-php/README.md

 &copy; 2021 BABA Tumise s.r.o.

 # Thanks to
-Created with help of Dalibor Jaroš CEO Collabimu and theirs free webinar about kgr https://collabim.teachable.com/p/umisteni-v-top10-na-google-do-48-hodin, you can also check https://collabim.teachable.com/p/seo-trenink-od-collabimu which is best seo webinar ever
+Created with help of Dalibor Jaroš - CEO of Collabim and their webinar about KGR SEO method (https://collabim.cz/kgr),

+you can also check SEO trénink (https://collabim.cz/seo-trenink) which is one of the actually most honored SEO course on the Czech market.